yashjais/Doggo-App/README.md

 ## Doggo-App

 Doggo-App is a Front-End centric project.
 Made using React, it is fast and elegant.
 It has User-Authentication which is based on <a href="https://backendless.com/">Backendless<a>.
-Designing tools used in this project are bootstrap.
+Designing tools used in this project is bootstrap.

 ## Dependencies